Cosby5/All-My-Stars/README.md

 ## Shell

+- [GitFr33/app-icon-resizer](https://github.com/GitFr33/app-icon-resizer) - A small and handy shell script for generating all 24 different icon sizes needed for an iOS + Android app from inkskape SVG.
 - [T-vK/Termux-DeepSpeech](https://github.com/T-vK/Termux-DeepSpeech) - Open source offline speech recognition for Android using Mozilla's DeepSpeech in Termux
 - [Lembed/Awesome-arduino](https://github.com/Lembed/Awesome-arduino) - A curated list of awesome Arduino hardwares, libraries and softwares with update script
 - [essentialkaos/gopack](https://github.com/essentialkaos/gopack) - A simple tool for packing Go packages sources with all dependencies